27 February - 4 April 2023

 3 March 2023

-Statement of Association Ma’onah for Human Rights and Immigration
+Joint Statement with Association Ma’onah for Human Rights and Immigration and Geneva International Centre for Justice (GICJ)

 Delivered by Isabel Garcia Aguilar / GICJ